 What is Medamayaki?

-Medamayaki is the Japanese name for fried eggs, made by cracking eggs into a pan and frying them.
-Medama means eyeball, and yaki is to fry, and this dish is called medamayaki because it looks like an eyeball.
+Medamayaki is the Japanese name for fried eggs, made by cracking eggs into a pan and cooking them.
+"Medama" means eyeball, and "yaki" refers to frying.
+In other words, the dish is called "medamayaki" because it resembles an eyeball.

-Advantages and disadvantages of steaming method
+Advantages and disadvantages of the steaming method

 3 mins on Low heat: The yolk flows out when cut.